 Technological challenge

 If you don’t want to upload all the data manually for each flight and jump from one state web portal to another, you will need to build system connections for every country that you fly to, and then pass the connectivity tests.
 This is time-consuming and requires professional development resources.
-Not to mention that the connection needs to be secured properly since the process involves handling sensitive personal data.
+Not to mention that the connection needs to be secured properly to ensure data protection.
+After all, the process involves handling sensitive personal information.

 Financial challenge

 Staying up-to-date with changing national regulations and handling manual submissions in accordance with specific requirements costs time and manpower.
-But so does building your own system integration to automate the data transfer.
+But so does building your own system integration to automatically transmit the data.
 ICAO, WCO, and IATA have estimated that airlines need at least 3 to 6 months for establishing a new standard API connection.

 If you choose to submit data manually, bear in mind that some countries do not have web portals.
 In such a case, the simplest option left for carriers is to send Type B messages, which requires access to a paid distribution service.